The Landing Page: Your Online Storefront

 Landing pages are used for this reason – to represent your business and to make your customer’s experience as relevant as possible, including matching the marketing being put out to promote your business.
 A landing page is essentially your storefront, and like any storefront, it should match your brand ideology.

-Of course, compared to physical interaction, there’s many things you can’t express with a landing page.
+Of course, compared to physical interaction, there are many things you can’t express with a landing page.
 The one advantage a physical storefront has over internet pages is tangibility.
 A customer can come into a location and use all 5 senses: the music playing when they walk in, the visual stimulation of their environment, they can touch each product they’re interested in (feel the packaging, see the physical size, etc) and depending on the product, maybe even smell and taste.

 Unfortunately, in the digital world, you can’t use all these senses to drive them towards the sale, and it can be hard to know exactly what holds a customer’s interest.
 Luckily, you’ve only got to look at the metrics and use a bit of marketing savvy to know what works and what doesn’t.